Crisis relief grants

 Yes.
 We will consider applications from dependents and prioritise assisting with expenses related to the care of children.

 Yes.
-We recognise that many people in our industry need to take on survival jobs to supplement their income from music.
-Provided your household income (including money earned from your survival job) is lower than your household expenses, we can help.
+We recognise that many people in our industry need to take on survival jobs to supplement their income.
+If your income from your work in music/performing arts has been affected by the crisis, and your household income (including money earned from your survival job) is lower than your household expenses, we can help.

 Email us at firstname.lastname@example.org.